 BB is trying to create awareness among the expatriates to send remittances through proper channels, said Hassan

 In November, the state-owned six banks combine carried remittance of $269.67 million.
 Besides, local commercial banks became the channel of $920.19 million while $15 million was injected through nine foreign commercial banks.
+In addition, two specialized banks had the stake of remittance inflow of $9.89 million.

 In November, Islami Bank Bangladesh Limited was leading the position of channeling remittance like before with $205.90 million followed by Agrani Bank $103.97 million, Sonali Bank $84.78 million and Janata Bank $69.53 million.